hack-a-chain-software/clickdapp/README.md

 The project currently utilizes 4 environment configurations:

 - `NEXT_PUBLIC_NETWORK_ID`: Corresponds to the network that clickdapp will use (either mainnet or testnet).
-- `PLASMIC_ID`: The ID of your Plasmic project.
+- `PLASMIC_ID`: Use the ID value of the project keys saved earlier.
-- `PLASMIC_TOKEN`: The token for your Plasmic project.
+- `PLASMIC_TOKEN`: Use the Token value of the project keys saved earlier.

 Ensure to update your `.env` file with the correct settings.